Centiq/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 #### Manual DB Content Load Using Template

 1. Connect to the PAS VM as `root` User
+1. 1.
+Change to work directory and ensure the directory is empty:
+   `rm -rf /tmp/db_workdir/*; cd /tmp/db_workdir`
 1. Launch the DB Load process via SWPM:

       ```bash